 Koreatown in Annandale, VA

 Whether you need a Korean accountant, optometrist, supermarket, bank, bakery, law firm, bookstore, or church; you can find it in Annandale.
-There’s an estimated 1,000 Korean-owned businesses here.
-This exclave is famous for immigrant Koreans who can find everything they’re missing from home, and it’s also become famous to non-Koreans looking for that authentic Korean barbecue or a K-Pop haircut at a low price.
+There are an estimated 1,000 Korean-owned businesses here.
+This exclave is famous for immigrant Koreans who can find everything they’re missing from home, and it’s also become famous to non-Koreans looking for authentic Korean barbecue or a K-Pop haircut at a low price.
 For a delicious taste of Annandale and the old country’s finest edible offerings, try Yechon Korean Restaurant or Kogiya Korean BBQ.

 Transport: Metrobus 29C, 29G, or 16L from Pentagon Station

 Although there’s a colorful gate and a handful of Chinese restaurants, Washington DC’s Chinatown is more like a monument to where the Chinese neighborhood used to be.
 The Chinese began to move into this area in the 1930s, having been displaced from Washington’s original Chinatown along Pennsylvania Avenue.
 They stayed until the riots of 1968 when the neighborhood fell into disrepair and Chinese residents left for suburban Maryland and Virginia.
 These days it’s a entertainment center and nightlife area, home to lots of bars and the Verizon Center, where hockey and basketball games are held, as well as concerts.
-There’s also top-notch museums, theaters, and galleries here, so you won’t regret a visit to this centrally located neighborhood.
+There are also top-notch museums, theaters, and galleries here, so you won’t regret a visit to this centrally located neighborhood.

 Transport: Use Gallery Place-Chinatown Metro Station